Skip to content

 Venom Reading Order

-A few decades before becoming the star of his own movie franchise, Venom was just a new, improved, and dark costume used by Spider-Man.
-Introduced in The Amazing Spider-Man #252 (May 1984), the black costume really became Venom in The Amazing Spider-Man #300 (May 1988) from David Michelinie and Todd McFarlane, the sentient alien symbiote with an amorphous, liquid-like form, that bonds with a host.
+A few decades before becoming the star of his own movie franchise, Venom first appeared as Spider-Man’s new black costume.
+Introduced in The Amazing Spider-Man #252 (May 1984), the black suit was later revealed to be Venom in The Amazing Spider-Man #300 (May 1988), created by David Michelinie and Todd McFarlane: a sentient alien symbiote with an amorphous, liquid-like form that bonds with a host.

-Venom became one of Spider-Man’s most prominent villains when he bonded with Eddie Brock, a disgraced journalist who, after having wrongly accused a man to be the serial killer known as the Sin-Eater (the truth was exposed by Spider-Man!), became suicidal.
-That’s when he came into contact with the symbiote.
-They bond together, and Venom is born.
+Venom became one of Spider-Man’s most prominent villains after bonding with Eddie Brock, a disgraced journalist who had wrongly accused an innocent man of being the serial killer known as Sin-Eater before Spider-Man exposed the truth.
+Driven to despair, Brock eventually came into contact with the symbiote.
+Sharing resentment toward Spider-Man, the two bonded and became Venom.

 Read More »Venom Reading Order